Markov risk mappings and risk-sensitive optimal prediction: Introduction

+While the dynamic risk-sensitive frameworks above involve a reference probability measure, analytic settings of the Markov property also exist in risk-sensitive frameworks without such a measure.
+When the state space $E$ is finite, these frameworks include Markov chains under imprecise expectations, which are related to sensitivity analyses under a set of possible transition probabilities for the Markov process $(X_{t})_{t \in \N}$, see for example \cite{deCooman_Hermans_Quaeghebeur_2009,Hartfiel,Krak_Bock_Siebes}.
+More generally they include nonlinear expectations which, in \cite{peng2005nonlinear} and \cite{Nendel2021}, are related to finite-dimensional properties of so-called nonlinear Markov chains.
+As in the present paper, in \cite{Denk_Kupper_Nendel} the framework is related to the infinite dimensional path space of Markov processes, although convexity of the nonlinear expectation is then assumed.
+Also without a reference measure, the risk forms of \cite{Dentcheva_Ruszczynski_forms} have been applied to the optimisation of partially observable two-stage systems.

+The general study of dynamic conditional risk mappings can also be approached via backward stochastic differential or difference equations, see \cite{Cohen_Elliott2008,Cohen_Elliott2010}.
+In contrast to the latter setup our risk mappings do not assume time consistency.
+In the other direction, in \cite{martyr_moriarty_perninge_2022} reflected backward stochastic difference equations are derived from dynamic conditional risk mappings, in the study of non-Markovian optimal switching problems.

+In the present work we assume a reference measure and make minimal further assumptions.
+Time consistency is not assumed, making our formulation applicable to risk mappings including mean semi-deviation and average value at risk (cf.\ Section \ref{sec:examples}).
+In the time-consistent case we make the connection to analytic formulations, and provide a recursive solution to the optimal prediction problem.

-In the case of convex risk mappings, we apply the analytic formulation to characterise the Markov property in terms of their dual representation (see for example \cite{Artzner_Delbaen_Eber_Heath,Delbaen,Detlefsen_Scandolo,Frittelli_Rosazza_Gianin,Lebedev1992,Lebedev1993}).
-More precisely, it is shown that a Markovian convex risk mapping can be characterised as a supremum over penalised linear expectations with respect to certain transition kernels.
-This extends the dual representation of transition risk mappings beyond the coherent case studied in \cite{Ruszczynski}.
-We also obtain sufficient conditions under which the latter structure implies the probabilistic Markov property for the risk mapping.
+For convex risk mappings we characterise the Markov property in terms of the dual representation (see for example \cite{Artzner_Delbaen_Eber_Heath,Delbaen,Detlefsen_Scandolo,Frittelli_Rosazza_Gianin,Lebedev1992,Lebedev1993}).
+More precisely, we show that a Markovian convex risk mapping can be characterised as a supremum over penalised linear expectations with respect to certain transition kernels, extending the dual representation of transition risk mappings beyond the coherent case studied in \cite{Ruszczynski}.
+We also obtain sufficient conditions under which the latter structure implies the probabilistic Markov property.

-We write down and verify Markov update rules for the commonly used entropic, mean semi-deviation, $\VaR$ and $\AVaR$ risk mappings.
-The particular case of the regular conditional worst-case risk mapping is closely related to the regular conditional essential supremum of \cite{Barron_Cardaliaguet_Jensen}, while regular conditional risk mappings also arise as disintegrations of the {\em risk forms} introduced in \cite{Dentcheva_Ruszczynski_forms}.
-Related work on risk mappings under additional assumptions is presented in \cite{Bartl2019,Lebedev1992,Lebedev1993}, and in \cite{Sopasakis2019} and \cite{Pichler2019} under the dual formulation.
-In the framework of Markov decision processes, related work includes \cite{Bauerle2014,Cavus_Ruszczynski,Fan2018a,Ruszczynski,Shen2013} and \cite{Bauerle2017a,Bauerle2017b,Fan2018b}, respectively in the fully and partially observable cases.

-As applications of the probabilistic Markov property we discuss two optimisation problems, namely optimal prediction and optimal stopping with exercise lag, whose solution involves evaluating random costs multiple time steps ahead.
-Since these problems are typically reduced to canonical optimal stopping via the strong Markov property, our work opens them up in risk-sensitive settings.